 Obtaining blood from others needs to be carried out cautiously in order to prevent getting HIV-infected blood.
-Only get blood from blood banks that are qualified and reputable and have rigid polices when it comes to their blood donors.
+Only get blood from blood banks that are qualified and reputable and have rigid policies when it comes to their blood donors.

-Expecting mothers can also pass the infection on to their kid during child delivery and/or breast feeding so alert moms about this in order not to put their children in danger of HIV.
+Expecting mothers can also pass the infection on to their kid during child delivery and/or breastfeeding so alert moms about this in order not to put their children in danger of HIV.

 What do you do if you have HIV?